contemplata/contemplata/README.md

 TODO

+# Running

+Before you can start the Contemplata application, you will need to set up an instance with its own dedicated database and configuration files.

 ## Setup

-You will need to prepare a dedicated enviroment to run Contemplata, i.e., a directory where the database and all the high-level configuration files are stored.
-Under linux, assuming that `$odil` is the path to the dedicated directory, and that `$contemplata` is the path to the Contemplata's repository, you can run the following commands to create an empty database in the `DB` subdirectory.
+You will need to prepare a dedicated enviroment to run Contemplata, i.e., a dedicated directory where the database and all the configuration files are stored.
+Under linux, assuming that `$odil` is the path to the dedicated directory, and that `$contemplata` is the path to the Contemplata's repository, you can run the following commands to create an empty database in `$odil`'s' `DB` subdirectory.

     mkdir $odil
     cd $odil